eduflornet/NET5-Shop-Services/README.md

 - Swashbuckle.AspNetCore 5.6.3
 - Docker Hub Image SQL Server 15.0.4

+A [ShopServices.Api.Book.postman_collection](https://github.com/eduflornet/NET5-Shop-Services/blob/main/ShopServices/ShopServices.Api.Book.postman_collection.json) is also included with the basic structure to test each of the CRUD methods of the API.

 # [CQRS MySQL Microservice](https://github.com/eduflornet/NET5-Shop-Services/tree/main/ShopServices/ShopService.Api.ShoppingCart)

 This demo contains a simple CQRS MySQL Microservice REST-style API that can be used for the maintenance of the API Author and Books.